padevner/whats-a-webpage/README.md

 # whats-a-webpage
 Repo of a website created by @JSG153 and @EddyBer16

+You can see [this webpage](https://padevner.github.io/whats-a-webpage/) in live version

 ## Repo History
 This webpage was started by @JSG153, then @EddyBer16 joined to the little project.